Sixth Form Bursary

 Not normally, no. Therefore it is important that a student claiming a bursary has a bank account.

-If you believe you may be eligible, please contact the Sixth Form Administrator, Support and Guidance Mentor or the Director of Sixth Form to discuss a bursary payment.
+If you believe you may be eligible, please contact the Sixth Form Administrator, Support and Guidance Mentor or the Assistant Headteacher Post 16 Education and Welfare to discuss a bursary payment.

 What if I have to pay a large amount for my bus pass for the full year in September?